Chart Color Schemes

 Royal Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Royal Park, houses accounted for 76.5% of dwellings as per the latest Census, with other dwellings (semi-detached, apartments, 'other') making up the remaining 23.5%.
+In Royal Park, as per the latest Census evaluation, 76.5% of dwellings were houses with the remaining 23.5% being semi-detached, apartments, or other types.
 This compares to Adelaide metro's figures of 66.1% houses and 33.9% other dwellings.
-Home ownership in Royal Park stood at 29.5%, with mortgaged dwellings at 38.6% and rented ones at 31.9%.
-The median monthly mortgage repayment was $1,560, below the Adelaide metro average of $1,733.
-The median weekly rent in Royal Park was $330, compared to Adelaide metro's $325.
-Nationally, Royal Park's median monthly mortgage repayments were lower at $1,560 than the Australian average of $1,863, and its median weekly rents were also lower at $330 compared to the national figure of $375.
+Home ownership in Royal Park stood at 29.5%, with mortgaged properties at 38.6% and rented ones at 31.9%.
+The median monthly mortgage repayment was $1,560, below Adelaide metro's average of $1,733.
+The median weekly rent figure in Royal Park was $330, compared to Adelaide metro's $325.
+Nationally, Royal Park's mortgage repayments were lower at $1,560 versus the Australian average of $1,863, and rents were also lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing